 Lower complications when compared to other weight loss surgeries and less demands of dietary changes.

 Gastric band surgery is appropriate for those who are diagnosed with obesity by medical standards and after several exams.
-Medical Port developed an exclusive obesity diagnosis program, which includes a thorough examination of the causes of excess weight, includes exams and analysis and consultations from several medical specialties before a final diagnosis is issued.
+Medical Port developed an exclusive obesity diagnosis program, which includes a thorough examination of the causes of excess weight, includes exams and analysis and consultations from several medical specialities before a final diagnosis is issued.
 After being diagnosed, the patient starts a diet so that when the gastric band is in place, besides from having lost some weight already, the patient as also gain new eating habits and is ready to stick to a new healthy lifestyle.

 If you would like more information about Medical Port’s obesity diagnosis program, click here.